 With evidence mounting that climate change is severe, pervasive and perhaps irreversible, why is society not responding as if it were preparing for war?
 Professor Mary Wood says it’s because we assume that environmental law will protect us.
 But unlike many other facets of society that are innovating in anticipation of a changed climate they accept is on the way, the law is not.

 YCEI Director Mark Pagani introduces Panel Moderator and new YCEI Advisory Board Chair Dave Lawrence who mediates the morning panel and its first speaker Dan Esty, Hillhouse Professor of Law and former Commissioner of Connecticut’s Department of Energy and the Environment.
 (DEEP).

-IPCC Chairman Rajendra Pachauri applauds Shell Oil for internally assuming a $40/ton price on carbon for their long-term planning needs.
-He suggests that a peer-reviewed study could significantly advance the single measure which many feel could get CO2 emissions under control.
+Niel Golightly, Shell Oil’s VP for External Affairs, discusses his company’s practice of internally assuming a $40/ton price on carbon for their long-term planning needs.
+IPCC Chairman Rajendra Pachauri responds with his thoughts on how a peer-reviewed study of the practice could significantly advance opportunities for implementing a price on carbon, the single measure which many feel could do more than anything else to get CO2 emissions under control.

 The same week as he oversaw release of the most recent IPCC report, “Patchy” is honored for his service as YCEI’s Founding Director.
 He reflects here on when he first became concerned about climate, and the hope he sees now that major corporations are planning for a lower carbon future.
 He’ll be joined on the podium by Karen Seto, Coordinating Lead Author of the IPCC’s first chapter report on urbanization.